apigear-io/apigear-docs/content/en/maker/tutorial.md

 The best way to create a new blueprint template is to create an external blueprint folder and link it up to an ApiGear Studio API project using an API module and a solution.

-The goal of the blueprint is to create a typescript interface from an API document.
-For this we use an demo API which looks like this:
+The goal of this tutorial is to create a blueprint which generates a typescript interface from an API document.
+For this we use an demo API which like this:

 ```yaml
 # demo.module.yaml